GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 For instance, the numerous hyperparameters in the #acr("PPO") algorithm are pivotal.
 Some turned out to be crucial for achieving proper training.
 One example of the subtle instabilities encountered during our experimental study is the phenomenon of policy collapsing.
-Due to the important expressivity of the feature vector extracted by the localizer backbone, it is easy to learn to move towards the source.
+Due to the significant expressivity of the feature vector extracted by the localizer backbone, it is easy to learn to move towards the source.
 Let us denote this specific policy #pi-optimal.
-Our initial experiments with the pre-trained backbone showed excellent performance, and the agent could consistently learn $pi^*$.
+Our initial experiments with the pre-trained backbone showed excellent performance, and the agent could consistently learn #pi-optimal.
 However, additional ablation studies demonstrated that the agent completely ignored the reward signal.
 Completely numbing the reward by setting it to a constant or random value did not change the learnt behavior and the policy was still converging to #pi-optimal.
-We interpret that the loss for the value function #ppo-value-loss (@eq:rl:intro:ppo:value_loss) and the entropy bonus #ppo-entropy-bonus prevail in the training dynamics.
+We interpret that the loss for the value function #ppo-value-loss (@eq:rl:intro:ppo:value_loss) and the entropy bonus #ppo-entropy-bonus prevailed in the training dynamics.
 It was expected that instead of converging to #pi-optimal, the learnt policy $pi_theta$ would collapse to the static policy, denoted #pi-still.
 Indeed, in the absence of an informative reward signal and because of the penalties for hitting the room's walls (#reward-wall-penalty) and moving (#reward-movement-penalty), the agent would be expected to remain still.